-- Listen to what the administrator has to say - Take notes - Keep your colleague out of harm's way while they should respond to the administrator's questions, you may wish to help them stay focused on the issue at hand and not wander off into other territory - Ask clarifying questions - If the member receives a Letter or Expectation, we would like a copy of it. - Let the LTA office know if you sense the potential for a larger issue, or if you have questions
+- Listen to what the administrator has to say - Take notes - Keep your colleague out of harm's way while they should respond to the administrator's questions, you may wish to help them stay focused on the issue at hand and not wander off into other territory - Ask clarifying questions - If the member receives a Letter of Expectation, we would like a copy of it. - Contact the LTA office know if you sense the potential for a larger issue, if you have questions, or feel a table officer should attend a meeting.